 You can find out more in our guide to the Renewable Heat Incentive.

 Costs for installing a whole biomass system, a stove and a boiler could be more than £15,000.

 - The initial cost of a wood heating system can be high - between £2,000 and £3,000 for a simple log stove and installation, and £5,000 to £11,500 for a wood pellet boiler and installation.
 We have spoken to industry experts and installers to find out what can affect the costs - take a look at our guide to stove costs to find out more about how much you may need to spend.

 - Unlike other renewable energy technologies, with biomass you still need to buy the fuel.
 Fuel costs depend on the type of fuel, the distance you are from your supplier, the time of year you buy and whether you can buy in large quantities.
 The type of fuel you use can also impact on whether you might be able to save money - visit our page on using a stove to find out what's best.

 - While biomass heating is suitable for any type of building, you need to have space to store the fuel and to access the system for loading.
 There are also building regulation considerations that affect where a stove can be placed, what needs to be done to the chimney and how much room it needs surrounding it, which can all impact on the cost of installation.

 A reputable installer should be able to help you make a decision on what type of biomass heating system would best suit your home.

 Take a look at our guide to installing a wood-burning stove to find out what's really involved.
-It also includes a video of a typical stove installation as well as a handy downloadable checklist for members to help walk you through the whole buying process - Which? members can just log in to download it.
+It also includes a video of a typical stove installation as well as a handy downloadable checklist for members to help walk you through the whole buying process.

 Making your home energy efficient